datacarpentry/python-ecology-lesson/_episodes/06-visualization-ggplot-python.md

 teaching: 0
 exercises: 0
 questions:
-    - " How can I make data plots in Python? "
+    - " Can I use Python to create plots? "
     - " How can I customize plots generated in Python? "
 objectives:
     - Be able to create a ggplot object